Leadership Santa Rosa 1984-present, A Look Back

 The true measure of the effectiveness of an organization and it’s mission is whether it stands the test of time and achieves what it was established to accomplish at its’ inception.

-The Mission: to identify and develop effective community leaders among the citizens of the greater Santa Rosa area by providing a vehicle to educate future leaders about a broad range of community needs and concerns, encourage informed individuals to server in leadership roles, enhance leadership and management skills and create a spirit of cooperation for the resolution of community challenges.
+To identify and develop effective community leaders among the citizens of the greater Santa Rosa area by providing a vehicle to educate future leaders about a broad range of community needs and concerns, encourage informed individuals to server in leadership roles, enhance leadership and management skills and create a spirit of cooperation for the resolution of community challenges.
 Certainly a worthy mission then and now!

 In the case of Leadership Santa Rosa, the same mission statement that formed the foundation of the program adopted in 1984 by the first Steering Committee continues to guide Leadership Santa Rosa today.
 And you might ask, as I have been asked many times, what was the origin of that mission and how did the program come into being.